wp-insider/simple-membership/simple-membership/readme.txt

 = TODO 3.2.7 =
 - Added a "user profile delete" option in the admin profile edit interface of the plugin.
 Admins can use it to delete a user record while in the member edit interface.
+- Added Bosnian language translation file.
+The translation was submitted by Rejhan Puskar.

 = 3.2.6 =
 - Added Hungarian language translation file.
 The translation was submitted by Laura Szitar.